ColombiaVIP/wordpress-framework/README.md

 ---
 ### Changelog

+## [1.3.0] 20251023:
+* Refactor template rendering by removing HTML structure from template.php, improving view functions in views.php, and adding layoutHead.php for consistent header and footer management.

 ## [1.2.0] 20250701:
 * Refactor FormController to handle text areas and update HTMLController textArea method to use wp_editor.